 Rotisserie chicken tastes good and makes for a quick and easy dinner on a busy night.
 Plus, the price can’t be beat at Costco.
 Each bird costs only $4.99, and that price never seems to change.

-Costco rotisserie chicken is gluten free, and here’s why:
+Costco rotisserie chicken is gluten-free, and here are three proof points:

-You may be wondering if other rotisserie chicken brands are also gluten free, specifically Sam’s Club’s rotisserie chicken, labeled as Member’s Mark rotisserie chicken.
+You may wonder if Sam’s Club’s rotisserie chicken, labeled Member’s Mark rotisserie chicken, is also gluten-free.

 Like me, you probably feel hard-pressed to put a nutritious, filling dinner on the table every night.
-It’s not always easy to do when you’re on a gluten-free diet when the safest meals will always be the ones you prepare at home.
+It’s not always easy to do when you’re on a gluten-free diet when the safest meals are always prepared at home.

-The Costco three-pound rotisserie chicken is too much food for my family to eat in one night, and I hate wasting food, so I try to make my money go further by turning the chicken into two meals for my family.
+The Costco three-pound rotisserie chicken is too much for my family to eat in one night, and I hate wasting food.
+I try to make my money go further by turning the chicken into two weeknight meals.

-On the first night, we eat the chicken with a side of roasted potatoes or rice and either a salad, steamed broccoli, and/or sauteed Brussels sprouts.
+On the first night, we eat the chicken alongside roasted potatoes or rice and either a salad, steamed broccoli, or sauteed Brussels sprouts.

 Then I pull the leftover meat off the bones and place it in a storage container.
-I then wrap the bones, skin, and carcass and place them in my fridge too.
+I then wrap the bones, skin, and carcass and put them in my fridge.

-The next morning, I start making what I affectionately call Chicken Carcass Soup.
-I put all the bones, skin, and carcass into a large 10-quart stock pot filled with water.
+The following day, I make what I affectionately call Chicken Carcass Soup.
+I put all the bones, skin, and carcass into a large 10-quart pot filled with water.

 After the bones have been simmering for 6-8 hours, I use a slotted spatula to remove the chicken parts from the broth.
 I also removed the whole onion and discarded it.